 Academic and Research Relations Intern, Embassy of Canada, Washington, D.C., 2009

-Communications Agent for Community Service, Y des Femme (YWCA), Montréal, 2007
+Communications Agent for Community Service, Y des Femmes (YWCA), Montréal, 2007

 SELECTION.
 For a full listing, please see my academic CV linked below.

 American Association of University Women Dissertation Fellowship, 2017-2018

 Kenneth and Dorothy Hill Bancroft Library Study Award, 2017-2018